mathiasrw/rexreplace/README.md

   -d, --debug             Print debug info                             [boolean] -€, --void-euro         Void having '€' as alias for '$' in pattern and
                           replacement                                  [boolean]
-  -P, --pattern-file      Pattern is a filename from where the pattern will be
-                          generated.
-Pattern will be defined by each line trimmed and having newlines removed followed by other other rules (like -€).)                      [boolean] -R, --replacement-file  Replacement is a filename from where the replacement will be generated.
-Replacement will be defined by each line trimmed and having newlines removed followed by other other rules (like -€).                 [boolean] -h, --help              Show help                                    [boolean]
+  -h, --help              Display manual. (can be given as only argument)
+                                                                       [boolean]
 ```

 ## Good to know

 ### Limitations
 - RexReplace reads each file fully into memory, so working on your 4Gb log files will probably not be ideal.
+- For versions of Node prior to 0.12, please use [the legacy version of RexReplace called rreplace](https://www.npmjs.com/package/rreplace)

 ### Quirks
-- Per default `€` is treated as an alias for `$`.
+- Per default `€` is treated as an alias for `$` in the CLI input.
 The main reason is for you not to worry about how command line tools often have a special relationship with the `$` char.
 Your can escape your way out of this old love story, but it often pops up in unexpected ways.
 Use the `-€` flag if you need to search or replace the actual euro char.

 - Options can only be set after the replacement parameter. _But I like to put my options as the first thing, so I know what I am doing_ I agree, but we must sometimes sacrifice some habits for the sake of simplicity.